Tanujaprabha/gigpath-security-/README.md

-# GigPath – Smart Financial Guidance Platform for Gig Workers With AI Chats
+# GigPath – Smart Financial Guidance Platform for Gig Workers With AI Chat

 ## Technologies Used